Economic Development

 If you have any questions regarding the Business Questionnaire or the Supplier Registration Portal, please contact a CPS Energy representative at (210) 353-2474.

-Investing in Our Community - FY2025 Recap
+Investing in Our Community - FY2026 Q1 Recap

-As we progress into FY2026, CPS Energy remains committed to working with Congressman Joaquin Castro’s office, thru its SupplySA Initiative, as we collaborate with our peer agencies to better identify the availability of local, small suppliers in our service area.
-Further, we continue to identify contracts that may have scopes that allows for either debundling or multiple awardees.
-Building on the success of this initiative in FY2024, during FY25, 63 contract opportunities valued at $910 million dollars were debundled with 175 unique suppliers awarded this work.
+As we progress into FY2026, CPS Energy remains committed to working with elected leaders across all levels of government to best advocate for our local and small supplier in an evolving procurement landscape.
+Further, CPS Energy continues to collaborate with our peer agencies thru the SupplySA Initiative, as we work to better understand the availability of local, small suppliers in our service area as well as implement best practices to better their access to competitive opportunities.
+For example, we continue to identify contracts that may have scopes that allows for either debundling or multiple awardees.
+Since 2024, CPS Energy has identified, 254 contract opportunities valued at $2.8 billion dollars that have been debundled, resulting in work awarded to 488 unique suppliers!
 CPS Energy’s Supply Chain team remains committed to engaging our local, and small vendors through targeted outreach, to ensure contract opportunities are made available to all seeking to do business with our organization and contribute to the success of our community.